maecapozzi/blog/content/blog/what-are-conventional-commits/index.md

 ---
 path: "/what-are-conventional-commits"
 date: "2021-02-06"
-title: "What are conventional commits"
+title: "What are Conventional Commits?"
-excerpt: "Conventional commits is a powerful specification that makes it possible to automate some of the more annoying parts of your versioning and publishing workflow."
+excerpt: "Conventional commits are a powerful specification that makes it possible to automate some of the more annoying parts of your versioning and publishing workflow."
 tags:
   [
     { name: "component libraries" },